smarx/missamanda/content/lesson-plans/practical-life/_index.md

 title: Practical Life
 ---

 The work in Practical Life is the foundation of Montessori education.
-As students practice with Practical Life work, they are developing the aptitudes for order, concentration, and coordination.
-At the same time, by caring for their own needs, the classroom environment, and helping others, children in a Montessori program develop independence, self-confidence, and self-respect.
+These exercises benefit the child throughout their lives by developing the fundamentals of calmness, order, coordination, cooperation, self-esteem, and self-reliance.